ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 This update is backwards compatible.
 It is optional, but encouraged.
 :::

-The patch includes performance improvements, monitoring improvements, and subnet fixes:
+The patch includes performance improvements, monitoring improvements, and Subnet fixes:

 - Changed the AVM's fee definition to enforce fees to be paid in the chain's native asset.
 This doesn't change the X-Chain's behavior, but it makes other AVM instances usable.
 - Added the ability to specify configs to specific chains.
 This deprecates the `coreth-config` CLI parameter.